Learn how to manually instrument your code with the LangWatch Python SDK

 or async with langwatch.span(...)

-inside a trace block to create nested spans.
+inside a trace block to create nested spans.as trace:

 or as span: